SliferSkyd/wh-dra-plugin/docs/ARCHITECTURE.md

 - **Inside a node, almost nothing is networked.** plugin↔kubelet and kubelet↔runtime are Unix domain sockets; the device hand-off is files (CDI JSON) + char-device injection — not RPC.
-- **FM agent does not use hostNetwork.** It binds `:50053` on its pod IP, not the host IP. `localhost:50053` from inside another pod or from the host itself will not reach it — always use the K8s service name.
+- **tt-fabric-manager agent does not use hostNetwork.** It binds `:50053` on its pod IP, not the host IP. `localhost:50053` from inside another pod or from the host itself will not reach it — always use the K8s service name.
 - **`internalTrafficPolicy: Local`** on the `ttfm-agent` service ensures each caller is routed to the agent on its own node.
 A pod on `t3k-node-a` always hits the agent on `t3k-node-a`, never `t3k-node-b`.
-- **FM gRPC is plaintext and unauthenticated.** Fine within the cluster network, but do not expose it outside without mTLS or a NetworkPolicy.
+- **tt-fabric-manager gRPC is plaintext and unauthenticated.** Fine within the cluster network, but do not expose it outside without mTLS or a NetworkPolicy.

 ---